Uproar as Poonam Pandey’s ‘death’ from cancer revealed as publicity stunt

 Actor and model is being condemned for the stunt, which has been branded ‘insensitive’ and ‘morally reprehensible’ by her followers and medical professionals

+Reports of Poonam Pandey’s death of cervical cancer at 32 were premature

-A scandal has errupted in India after it was revealed that Bollywood actor and model Poonam Pandey is apparently still alive, after a statement was shared to her Instagram account claiming she had died from cervical cancer.
+A scandal has erupted in India after it was revealed that Bollywood actor and model Poonam Pandey is still alive after a statement was shared to her Instagram account claiming she had died from cervical cancer.

-On Friday 2 February, a post from her official account, which has more than 1.3 million followers, said she had died from cervical cancer at the age of 32.
+On Friday 2 February, a post from Pandey’s official account, which has more than 1.3 million followers, said she had died from cervical cancer at the age of 32.

 “This morning is a tough one for us,” the statement said.